 Canaseraga is a tiny village located in the state of New York.
 With a population of 458 people and just one neighborhood, Canaseraga is the 899th largest community in New York.
-Canaseraga has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Canaseraga has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Canaseraga isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canaseraga are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Canaseraga is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canaseraga is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Canaseraga who work in teaching (10.53%), healthcare suport services (9.77%), and management occupations (9.77%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Canaseraga has relatively fewer families with younger children, and/or college students.
 Combined, this makes Canaseraga a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Canaseraga is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Canaseraga does not have a public transit system used by locals to get to and from work.

 In Canaseraga, just 8.56% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.